oshmen71/sql/02_activities/assignments/Assignment2.md

 Then, using `UPDATE`, change the current_quantity equal to the **last** `quantity` value from the vendor_inventory details.

 **HINT**: This one is pretty hard.
 First, determine how to get the "last" quantity per product.
 Second, coalesce null values to 0 (if you don't have null values, figure out how to rearrange your query so you do.)
-Third, `SET current_quantity = (...your select statement...)`, remembering that WHERE can only accommodate one column.
+Third, `SET current_quantity = (your select statement)`, remembering that WHERE can only accommodate one column.
 Finally, make sure you have a WHERE statement to update the right row, you'll need to use `product_units.product_id` to refer to the correct row within the product_units table.
 When you have all of these components, you can run the update statement.
 UPDATE product_units pu
 SET current_quantity = (
     SELECT COALESCE(vi.quantity, 0)